AffonsoMonteiro/clone_netflix/README.md

 </div>

 <p>
-  O projeto clone_netflix é um clone apenas da página principal da Netflix, para esse projeto foi usa a API do site Themoviedb.org
+  The netflix clone project is only a clone of the Netflix main page, for this project it was using an API from the site Themoviedb.org
 </p>

 <div align="center">